msteffan/fundamentals/04_collections/10_text_hashes.md

 **Remove**

-We can remove values from a hash (along with their associated keys) by using an ability of hashes called `.delete()`, along with the key whose value we want to remove.
+We can remove values from a hash (along with their associated keys) by using a built-in method that hashes have called `.delete()`, along with the key whose value we want to remove.

 ```ruby